 Passion Project/Genius Hour

-- How do I fit so much into one day!?
 Okay, real talk.
 It is OKAY for kids to only get to each center one, two, maybe three times a week.
 We did what we could with the time we had!
-I was usually able to fit at least three rotations in a day but sometimes less!
+I was usually able to fit at least three rotations of Daily 5 centers in a day but sometimes less!

-- What about the rotation board?
 I’ve seen lots of teachers put their rotation board up on their SMARTBoard.
 I didn’t have that option, so I used a pocket chart!
 The kids looked at the board to find their first center, then rotated in order from there.
-At the end of the Daily 5™, I had a helper move everyone to where they were supposed to start the next day.
+At the end of the Daily 5, I had a helper move everyone to where they were supposed to start the next day.
 Easy-peasy!

-What is the teacher doing during this time?
 Meeting with small groups!
-I followed the launch play from the Daily 5™ book to a “T”.
+I followed the launch plan from the Daily 5™ book to a “T”.
 I made it very clear that students were not to approach me while I was working with a guided reading group unless it was an emergency.